 And why should they?
 They are far too busy running their new company, and dynamic CEOs are used to clicking their fingers and getting a new brochure or billboard design within a week or two, or a brand new marketing campaign launched within a month.
 So they fail to see why they have to wait so long for their new website.

 Luckily help is at hand.
-The folks at New Design Group produced a web design process infographic that you can share with your client to show them exactly what you need to do to produce a website that meets their needs on every front.
+We’ve produced a web design process infographic that you can share with your client to show them exactly what you need to do to produce a website that meets their needs on every front.

 The Web Design Process Periodic Table